vogelb/cdi-weld/README.md

 # cdi-weld
-CDI example using JBoss Weld
+CDI example for Java SE using JBoss Weld

+* Inject bean in main
+* Inject & Test bean in JUnit Test